CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 ### Login to the ec2 instance

 Note, the following command must be modified to specify your key, and ip address (obtained from the previous command):
+Note, you will get a connection refused if you try to login prior to the ec2 instance being ready to run (takes ~5 minutes for initialization).

 `ssh -v -Y -i ~/downloads/your-pem.pem ubuntu@ip.address`